shapeyourbits/online-indicator-for-twitch/readme.txt

 A discreet method to highlight your live twitch stream.
 Works with most themes and looks good out of the box and entirely customisable.

-=After installation you'll need to enter your Twitch channel name.=
+= After installation you'll need to enter your Twitch channel name. =

 You can customise the following settings, with a live preview of your changes using the Appearance Customiser built into WordPress: